gregory-kyro/CardioGenAI/README.md

 - `raw_transformer_data.csv` → `data/raw_transformer_datasets`
 - `train_hERG.h5` → `data/prepared_cardiac_datasets/`

+# Running the Software
+Running the complete CardioGenAI framework, performing inference with the discriminative models, and reproducing the figures in the manuscript can easily be achieved with the [Jupyter notebook]() provided with this repository.
+Instructions are below.

 ## Running the CardioGenAI Framework
 To optimize a cardiotoxic compound with CardioGenAI, utilize the `optimize_cardiotoxic_drug` function from the `Optimization_Framework` module: